 Helen works towards providing a calm, positive learning environment.

-Video recordings can be very helpful to view on the day.
+Video recordings can be very helpful to view on the day and on going.

 During consultations, Helen will help you learn about your dog’s challenging behaviour and how to make improvements.

 Helen implements a therapy programme showing you how to improve behaviour and provide a secure learning platform for your dog.